What is Scaly Leg Mite?

 How can I treat Scaly Leg Mite in my Chickens?

 There are a number of spray treatments or ointments for birds with Scaly Leg infestation.

 One very effective treatment is Nettex Scaly Leg Remover as it comes in a handheld spray bottle which makes it easy to apply.
-It contains active ingredients that will kill the mite and soothe the legs.
-Spray once a week Its natural oils remain on the scales to help prevent further infestation.
+It contains ingredients that will smother the mite, soften the hardened scales and soothe the legs.
+Spray once a week.
+Its natural oils remain on the scales to help prevent further infestation.